 A doctor or dentist often can determine by a physical exam if you have a drainable abscess.
 X-rays of the teeth may be necessary to show small abscesses that are at the deepest part of the tooth.

 - Many people who have cavities or toothaches can take NSAIDs, or nonsteroidal anti-inflammatory medicines, such as ibuprofen (Advil, Motrin) or naproxen (Aleve), or pain medicine such as acetaminophen (Tylenol) as needed for relief of pain.
 Check with your doctor first is you have any medical problems or if you take any other medicines.

 - If an abscess ruptures by itself, warm water rinses will help cleanse the mouth and encourage drainage.

 The doctor may decide to cut open the abscess and allow the pus to drain.
 Unless the abscess ruptures on its own, this is usually the only way that the infection can be cured.
 People with dental abscesses are typically prescribed pain relievers and, at the discretion of the doctor, antibiotics to fight the infection.
 An abscess that has extended to the floor of the mouth or to the neck may need to be drained in the operating room under anesthesia.

 With a dental abscess, as with each and every illness, comply with your doctor's instructions for follow-up care.
 Proper treatment often means reassessment, multiple visits, or referral to a specialist.
 Cooperate with your doctors by following instructions carefully to ensure the best possible health for you and your family.

 Prevention of a Dental Abscess

-- Remember to brush and floss after every meal and at bedtime.
+- Remember to brush and floss as directed by your dentist.